DCS Components: Controllers and I/O Modules

 Step 4: Communication

-• Controllers and I/O modules exchange data with the central operator station (HMI) for visualization.
+• Controllers and I/O modules share data with central HMIs (Human Machine Interfaces).

 4. Advantages of Controllers and I/O Modules in DCS